 YES YES YES.

-I absolutely love this palette and there’s not one shade in it where I’m uncertain about it.
-For me, all the shades are beautiful and I’ve never been able to say that about a palette before.
+I absolutely love the New Nude Eyeshadow Palette.
+There’s not one shade in it where I’m uncertain about it.
+All the shades are beautiful and I’ve never been able to say that about a palette before.

 Overall, it performed really well and the colours blended out easily to create a soft and glamorous look.